 The beef round primal contains several cuts, such as the top, inside, and top round.
 As a result, top round goes by many names.

 It’s called London broil because broiling is the preferred method of cooking for this lean cut of meat.

 Top round steaks are also marketed as family steaks since it is one of the affordable steaks that are used to make family meals.

-What’s The Difference Between Sirloin And Top Round?
+What’s the Difference Between Sirloin and Top Round?

 The only similarity between these cuts is that they are both fabricated into steaks and roasts.